StackVista/stackstate-docs/use/introduction-to-stackstate/getting_started.md

 ## Component / relation details

 To see the details of a component or a relation, you can click on it.
-Click on "Show component properties" to see all details of a component.
+Click on **SHOW COMPONENT PROPERTIES** to see all details of a component.

 ![Component details](/.gitbook/assets/v42_component_details.png)